lbwa/premix_legacy/packages/buffer/README.md

 1. The Number type is a double-precision **64-bit** binary format IEEE 754 value (numbers between -(2<sup>53</sup> -1) and 2<sup>53</sup> -1).

 1. The String type is a set of "elements" of **16-bit** unsigned integer values

+## Byte order

+If control over byte order is needed, you may need to use _DataView_ and take care of [endian, endianness, byte-order](https://developer.mozilla.org/en-US/docs/Glossary/Endianness).

 ## Further readings